top of page

 Major influences and theoretical underpinnings:

-• Polyvagal Theory (Dr. Stephen Porges & Deb Dana) and the Safe and Sound Protocol
+• Polyvagal Theory (Dr. Stephen Porges & Deb Dana LCSW) and the Safe and Sound Protocol

 • Attachment Theory (John Bowlby, Mary Ainsworth, David Wallin)